taming-the-state-in-react/taming-the-state-in-react/manuscript/02-react/05-local-state-react-advanced.md

 ### Lifting State

 In a scaling application, you will notice that you pass a lot of state down to child components as props.
 These props are often passed down multiple component levels.
 That's how state is shared vertically.
 Yet, the other way around, you will notice that more components need to share the same state.
 That's how state is shared horizontally.
 These two scaling issues, sharing state vertically and horizontally, are common in local state management.
-Therefore you can lift the state up and down to keeo your local state architecture maintainable.
+Therefore you can lift the state up and down keeping your local state architecture maintainable.
 Lifting the state prevents to share too much or too less state in your component tree.
 Basically, it is a refactoring that you have to do once in a while to keep your components maintainable and focused on only consuming the state that they need to consume.

 In order to experience up and down lifting of local state, the following chapter will demonstrate it with two examples.
 The first example that demonstrates the uplifting of state is called: "Search a List"-example.
 The second example that demonstrates the downlifting of state is called "Archive in a List"-example.

 The "Search a List"-example has three components.
 Two sibling components, a `Search` component and a `List` component, that are used in an  overarching `SearchableList` component.

+First, the `Search` component:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~